-2.5.7 The Council is committed to actively engaging the community and other key stakeholders in the plan-making process and so it will go beyond the minimum statutory consultation requirements at certain stages of the plan-making process, where it feels it is appropriate to do so.

-2.5.8 The Council will seek to engage the community early on before the formal stages of the plan-making process begin at the 'early engagement' and 'issues and options' stages.
+- 2.5.7 The Council is committed to actively engaging the community and other key stakeholders in the plan-making process and so it will go beyond the minimum statutory consultation requirements at certain stages of the plan-making process, particularly early on in the plan-making process, where it feels it is appropriate to do so.
+Either public events, meetings, workshops and/or more advertising will be a feature of the earlier stages of the plan-making process to maximise the number of people that can shape the plan from an early stage.
+As plans progress, the significance of changes being made will be a determining factor in the level of community engagement that the Council will carry out beyond statutory requirements. - 2.5.8 The Council will seek to engage the community early on before the formal stages of the plan-making process begin at the 'early engagement' and/or 'issues and options' stages.
 We believe that these, as well as the statutory 'Regulation 18' stage are where consultees can help shape the local plan the most.
-The Council will therefore seek to maximise consultation reach and depth at these stages and go beyond the statutory requirements.

-2.5.9 The minimum consultation methods outlined above will be used at each stage of the plan-making process.
+The Council will therefore seek to maximise consultation reach and depth at these stages and go beyond the statutory requirements. - 2.5.9 The minimum consultation methods outlined above will be used at each stage of the plan-making process.
 In the earlier stages of the local plan process, additional consultation techniques will also be used where appropriate to maximise participation.